-A small, sivery blue butterfly with orange crescents on the margins of the underside of the wings.
+Karner blue is a small, silvery blue butterfly with orange crescents on the margins of the underside of the wings.
 The dorsal surface of the male is all violet-blue, as compared to the dorsal surface of the female, which is dull purplish-blue near the body and turning a dull brown away from the body.
 The dorsal surface of the lower wings also have orange crescents along their bottom edges.

 The combination of marginal orange spots on the underside of all wings and lack of tails on the hindwings is diagnostic.
 The males have no orange at all above.
-The females have some orange on the hindwing above and, unlike the Eastern Tailed-blue (Cupido (Everes) comyntas), always have some blue near the body on upper side of all wings.
-Both sexes are also larger than tailed blues.
-Azures and silvery blues have no orange on any surface.
+The females have some orange on the hindwing above and always have some blue near the body on upper side of all wings.

-It is unlikely to be seen more than a few yards from patches of lupine (Lupinus perennis), although wandering individuals do occur up to a mile or more away from main breeding areas.
+It is unlikely to be seen more than a few yards from patches of wild lupine, although wandering individuals do occur up to a mile or more away from main breeding areas.

-Larvae feed only on the native lupine (Lupinus perennis) in nature.
+Larvae feed only on the native wild lupine in nature.
 The adults take nectar from many kinds of low growing flowers, native or otherwise.

 The exact phenology varies from year to year and colony to colony.
 Those in the most open habitats tend to be about a week ahead of those in more wooded places.
 There are always two annual generations.
 The eggs overwinter and hatch, but not all at once, around the middle of April.
 The larvae mature mostly in late May and pupate.
 Adults emerge in late May to early June and are active for two to three weeks.
 The eggs from these adults hatch in a few days and the larvae are mostly mature in early July.
 Second brood adults fly for about three weeks and peak numbers usually occur for about a week in the second half of July.
 The eggs laid by these adults hatch the following spring.